Comeback / Technology / 1997-1998

 Why It Worked

 Apple's 1998 results showed the recovery moving beyond sentiment.
 CNNMoney reported that Apple achieved its first profitable year since 1995, with Jobs attributing much of the success to strong iMac sales.
-The company also reported that iMac buyers included a meaningful share of new Apple customers, a sign that the product was not only pleasing loyalists.
+The company also reported that iMac buyers included a meaningful share of new Apple customers, a sign that the product was not merely pleasing loyalists.

 By 2001, Apple announced that it had shipped its five millionth iMac, describing the computer as a design trendsetter and one of its most popular machines in homes, schools, and business.
 The long-term lesson is not that one campaign saved Apple.
 It is that the campaign, operating reset, and product proof reinforced each other.